-Elgibility Requirements
+ElIgibility Requirements

-To gain your full CTPRA designation, you must pass the CTPRA exam and have a minimum of 5 years of experience as a risk management professional, in a position(s) that demonstrates proficiency in assessment, management, and remediation of Third Party risk issues.
+To gain your full CTPRA designation, you must pass the CTPRA exam and have a minimum of 5 years of experience as a risk management professional, in a position(s) that demonstrates proficiency in assessment, management, and remediation of third-party risk issues.

 Exam Requirements